 When the queens emerge first they are pretty hungry and barely have enough strength to fly so her first step is to fill up with nectar from easily accessible flowers like the ones mentioned above.

-Bumblebees need a minimum body temperature of 30 degrees to be able to fly, they does this by what’s called shivering where they can uncouple their wings so the wings don’t move, they then shiver to raise the thorax temperature, this is the middle section of a bee between the head and abdomen, when its up to temperature they can take flight.
-We’ve all seen bumblebee queens weak and not moving early in the season and this is the reason why.
+Bumblebees need a minimum body temperature of 30 degrees to be able to fly, they does this by what's called shivering where they can uncouple their wings so the wings don’t move, they then shiver to raise the thorax temperature, this is the middle section of a bee between the head and abdomen, when its up to temperature they can take flight.
+You may have seen bumblebee queens weak and not moving early in the season and this is the reason why.

-It’s interesting to know how long it takes to reach optimum if she is at 24 degrees then only a few seconds but if she goes down to 13 degrees then it can take her 5 minutes but if it goes down to 6 degrees then it will take up to 15 minutes.
+It's interesting to know how long it takes to reach optimum if she is at 24 degrees then it only a few seconds but if she goes down to 13 degrees, it can take her 5 minutes but if it goes down to 6 degrees it will take up to 15 minutes.

 So please leave your dandelions and buttercups.
 They can be the difference between life and death to her and without her there will be no colony and no bees in the summer.

-.
-After she has fueled up with nectar its straight off to find a reliable source of pollen and this is in abundance in willow especially our native goat Salix caprea and grey salix cinerea.
+After she has fuelled up with nectar its straight off to find a reliable source of pollen and this is in abundance in willow especially our native goat Salix caprea and grey salix cinerea.
 This plumps up her now shriveled ovaries .

 Interestingly willows are either male or female ( there are exceptions as always) and are actually insect pollinated but seed dispersal is by wind.
 Male flowers supply pollen and nectar but female mainly nectar.
 This is an incredibly important group not only for insects but as we move up the food chain as a food source for birds which feed on the insects.
 Biodiversity!